-Looking to feast your eyes on 'The 4th, 5th, and the Exclusionary Rule' on your TV or mobile device at home?
-Hunting down a streaming service to buy, rent, download, or watch the John Marshall-directed movie via subscription can be tricky, so we here at Moviefone want to do right by you.
+Looking to watch 'The 4th, 5th, and the Exclusionary Rule' on your TV, phone, or tablet?
+Hunting down a streaming service to buy, rent, download, or watch the John Marshall-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The 4th, 5th, and the Exclusionary Rule' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'The 4th, 5th, and the Exclusionary Rule' right now, here are some finer points about the flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The 4th, 5th, and the Exclusionary Rule' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'The 4th, 5th, and the Exclusionary Rule' right now, here are some specifics about the flick.

-Curious to know what the movie's about?
+You probably already know what the movie's about, but just in case...
 Here's the plot: "This film consists of sequences from the Pittsburgh Police footage intercut with a panel discussion moderated by Professor James Vorenberg of Harvard Law School.
 Community organizers, police, students and lawyers discussed the issues raised by four sequences, including the implications of the 4th and 5th Constitutional amendments, and the Exclusionary Rule of Evidence for search, seizure, and interrogation procedures.
 The film demonstrates the multiplicity of roles in police work, and examines the conflicts between how the police define their duties and what the public expects of them." .

 'The 4th, 5th, and the Exclusionary Rule' Release Dates